sammyrTX/Python-Baseball_Project/notes.md

      - Run extra innings process after tie detected after nine innings

    - Review some functions and switch arguments to lists and unpack arguments within the function

+   - Rebuilding score box to allow variable number of total innings